uhppoted/uhppoted-breakout/README.md

 Initial proof of concept.

 Designed to be relatively easy to hand solder and debug:
-- all the components are on the front (top) of the PCB
+- All the components are on the front (top) of the PCB
-- it uses the ever-so-cute WaveShare RP2040-Zero module
+- It uses the ever-so-cute WaveShare RP2040-Zero module

 ### Rev.1